AbrarAhmed99/YifyAPI/Readme.md

 # Yify API
 ### A simple PHP wrapper for the YTS / Yify api (version 2)

-This PHP class makes use of the YTS / Yify api v2 which can be found on [YTS.to].
+This PHP class makes use of the YTS / Yify api v2 which can be found on [YifyTorrent.xyz].
 It's extremely easy to setup and use.
 For more info see the examples below.

 ## Functions
 This project is a work in progress.
 It only uses basic movie functionality for now.
 Here is the list of supported functions